-With the release of Google Chrome 142 and Microsoft Edge 143, Box users will be prompted to allow or block local network access when a website tries to connect to a software app on your local machine.
+With the release of Google Chrome 142, Microsoft Edge 143 and Firefox, Box users are prompted to allow or block local network access when a website tries to connect to software on their devices.

 Box relies on this mechanism to communicate with the Box Tools software on the same device for features like Open in Desktop, Device Trust posture checks for user logins, and CAC/PIV signature workflows.
 Because the Box web app relies on local communication with Box Tools, if the user does not grant permission, these features will stop working.